myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/package.rst

 Conda package
 =============

-Gnuradio-limesuiteng plugin for GNURadio 3.10.9.2 (Python 3.12) can also be downloaded as a conda package.
+Gnuradio-limesuiteng plugin for GNURadio can also be downloaded as a conda package.

 Prerequisites